Alorel/delegate-display-rs/README.md

 </details>
 <details><summary>Generics</summary>

-Generics are handled automatically for you
+Generics are handled automatically for you.

 ```rust
 #[derive(DelegateDisplay)]